tact-lang/pitaya/docs/SPECIFICATION.md

 If (1) and (3) conflict, the runner MUST stop and remove the existing container and create a fresh one with the same deterministic `container_name`, attached to the same session volume, to satisfy read-only.

-Container replacement protocol (normative): To honor mount mode changes (e.g., switching to read‑only for review tasks), the runner MUST stop and remove the existing container and re-create a new one with the same `container_name` and the same session volume.
+Container replacement protocol: To honor mount mode changes (e.g., switching to read‑only for review tasks), the runner MUST stop and remove the existing container and re-create a new one with the same `container_name` and the same session volume.
 The new container MUST apply current task labels (`run_id`, `strategy_execution_id`, `task_key`, `instance_id`).
 Emit a runner‑internal event `runner.container.replaced` with `{ old_id, new_id, reason: "ro_required" }`.
 Public `task.*` events are unaffected.
 Retention timers apply to the latest active container; replaced containers are not retained.

 **Container Persistence**: Containers are kept after execution to enable Claude Code session resume: